 Scientific research on different indicators of imminent volcanic eruptions is carried out on an ongoing basis, especially with volcanoes that are located close to urban areas.
 Remote sensing technologies are the preferred method of investigation due to the hazardous and sometimes unpredictable behavior of these volcanoes.
 The Telops Hyper-Cam has established itself as a reference tool for investigating clouds over large distances, and has illustrated its capabilities by imaging the Stromboli volcano, well known for its periodic eruptions of small magnitude containing various proportions of ash, lava, and gases.
 This application note highlights the benefits of using standoff infrared hyperspectral imaging for characterizing volcanic process.

-Many types of natural gas from shale formations, including methane (CH4), are odorless, colorless, highly flammable, and leaks/emanations are important considerations for safety and the environment.
+Many types of natural gas from shale formations are odorless, colorless, and highly flammable, and leaks/emanations are important considerations for safety and the environment.
 This application note illustrates the benefits of using an imager at a site where shale gas leaks unexpectedly happened.

 When developing new materials, the characterization of mechanical properties becomes extremely important.
 Many different measurements as well as the nature of the material to be characterized dictate what parameters are needed and to what extent.
 Among the challenges encountered during the characterization of a material’s thermal patterns is the need for both high spatial and temporal resolution.
 Infrared imaging provides information about surface temperature that can be attributed to the stress response of the material and breaking of chemical bonds.
 This application note covers the process of performing tensile and shear tests on an variety of materials using high-speed and high-definition infrared imaging.